db-tu-dresden/PCM-Setup-Example/README.md

 # PCM-Setup-Example

+## Compile PCM

+Build the resources in the `thridParty/pcm` directory according to the repository's README.
+Ensure a file named 'libpcm.so' can be found `thirdParty/pcm/build/lib`.
+Otherwise, the linker information in the CMakeLists.txt needs to be adjusted.

 ## Compile the PCM-Benchmark

 First, make sure that you have cmake 3.10 (or newer) installed on your system and configure the CMakeLists.txt to meet